 Different types of orthotic inserts for Morton’s toe are available in the market and we have reviewed a few of the best ones below.

-Footlogics insoles are designed to provide relief from several foot disorders including Morton’s toe.
+Footlogics insoles are designed to relieve several foot disorders, including Morton’s toe.
 These insoles are meant to replace the normal soles of your shoes.

 The size has been adjusted to cover 3/4th of your shoe length so that there is more space and room for movement in the upper region of the shoes.
 The posterior part or the heel side of these insoles is elevated which decreases pressure on the toes when walking.